sehajmander12/IPL-score-prediction/README.md

 - Difference of train dataset MAE and test dataset MAE is **4.805552** for Gradient Boost.
 - Difference of train dataset MAE and test dataset MAE is **0.876878** for Random Forest.
 - Here accuracy or **r2_score** of Gradient Boost algorithm is higher than Random Forest but Random Forest's **MAE** difference between train and test dataset is lower than Gradient Boost.
-- If i select Gradient Boost algorithm which has high r2_score then our model will **not perform stable** as it performed on train dataset because **MAE** difference between train and test dataset is **high** that's why it might generate **overfitting** issue.
+- If I select Gradient Boost algorithm which has high r2_score then our model will **not perform stable** as it performed on train dataset because **MAE** difference between train and test dataset is **high** that's why it might generate **overfitting** issue.
-- If i select Radom Forest algorithm which does not have high r2_score still it will perfrom **stable** as it performed on train dataset because MAE difference between train and test dataset is **low**.
+- If I select Radom Forest algorithm which does not have high r2_score still it will perfrom **stable** as it performed on train dataset because MAE difference between train and test dataset is **low**.
-- Here i have selected **Random Forest** algorithm with it's hyperparamter which best fit for this problem statement with around **68%** of accuracy.
+- Here I have selected **Random Forest** algorithm with it's hyperparamter which best fit for this problem statement with around **68%** of accuracy.
 - Application developed using Flask, Javascript, Bootstrap, CSS and HTML

 ## Data Source